ImJustNullReference/DSDeaths2/README.txt

 Extra goodies:

 You can add a source to your OBS scnes that read from the generated TXT file if you want to show your live death counter on a stream or recording!

+Pass -debug when starting the EXE as an argument/parameter to show a few debugging related messages in the console.
+By default they will not show.